EU Water Framework Directive, ecological water quality, classification, environmental goals

 We have extensive experience with the restoration of rivers, lakes and harbours in dialogue with local and regional authorities and industry.

-Anne Lyche Solheim, senior research scientist and research coordinator for the EU Water Directive
+Anne Lyche Solheim, chief scientist in NIVA and research coordinator for the EU Water Directive

 - Vannportalen (The Water Portal) is the official Norwegian webpage for the EU Water Framework Directive.
 Contains guidances, explanations, topical reports and studies and news from Norwegian WPF-authorities.